1964 Mexican Grand Prix

 The race began with Clark leading from pole position with Dan Gurney running second in the Brabham-Climax (Gurney had only ten points going into this race having won the French Grand Prix and scored a sixth place at the Belgian Grand Prix).
 Hill and Lorenzo Bandini, Surtees's teammate, were duelling for third place, with Surtees a distant fifth, seemingly with no chance at winning the title.
 Then Bandini ran into the back of Hill's BRM, causing him to spin into the Armco, damaging his exhaust and lose a few places.
 Thereafter Hill's car ran with a crimped exhaust pipe, causing him to lose power.
 The championship was now firmly in Clark's grasp.
 If the positions remained the same, he would be champion with four victories to Hill's two, although they would be tied on points at 39.
 On the penultimate lap, an oil line failed and Clark's engine seized as the Lotus crossed the line, with one lap left to go.
 The positions were now Gurney–Bandini–Surtees, meaning the championship would be Hill's, so long as Surtees placed no higher.
 Realizing Surtees could win the title by finishing second, the Ferrari team manager frantically signalled Bandini to slow down as he passed the pits to enter the last lap and let Surtees through.
 Bandini dutifully did so and Surtees finished second, thus winning the World Championship of Drivers by one point over Hill (40 to 39).
 Meanwhile, Gurney won the Grand Prix, almost unnoticed.
 The Ferrari cars were entered by the American NART team and painted white with blue lengthwise "Cunningham racing stripes", the national colours of the teams licensed in the United States.
 Since Ferrari cars entered in the and seasons by the American NART team and at the 1966 Italian Grand Prix by the British privateer Reg Parnell team kept wearing the red colour, this race was the last time Ferrari cars wore other than the traditional red colour (rosso corsa) in Formula One.

-Championship scenarios
+Championship permutations

-For the first time, 3 British drivers went into the last race with a chance of winning the championship.